AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/modules/webhooks-reference.md

 ## Custom webhooks

-You can create your own webhooks. <!--For more information, see [Webhooks](../../workfront-fusion/apps-and-their-modules/webhooks-updated.md).-->
+You can create your own webhooks.
+For more information, see [Webhooks](/help/workfront-fusion/references/apps-and-modules/universal-connectors/webhooks-updated.md).

 ## Resources